mjfwalsh/lemmini/README.md

 #### Windows

 It should compile with either Java 7 or 8.
-You'll also need Perl for the compilation scripts (I'm difficult that way).

 Double click the `make.bat` script to make the jar.